 Interview preparation generates a lot of stress and requires research and good insight.
-In the end, it all comes down to sell yourself.
-You are one among all those candidates and the goal is to shine more than the other, in order to impress the interviewer and be the first choice.
+In the end, it all comes down to selling yourself.
+You are one of many other candidates, so naturally, your goal is to shine more than the others, in order to impress the interviewer and be the first choice.
 There is a small challenging problem in this process: you don’t know who you are competing with.
 Hence, when the interviewer asks you why they should hire you, you better be prepared and present your USP in a confident and convincing way.

 To do so, you have to organize your thoughts.
 It’s not enough to say you are smart, qualified and you want the job.
-That’s exactly the reason why you are being interviewed and what makes you similar to other candidates.
+That’s exactly the reason why you are being interviewed and what makes you similar to the other candidates.
 The goal here is to stand out.
 And if you cannot change your experiences and qualifications, you can at least try to sell them in the best way possible.
-This question is your pitch moment to show the interviewer you are ready for the job.
+The question “why should we hire you?” is your pitch moment to show the interviewer that you are ready for the job.

 How to get ready?